coderefinery/reproducible-research/content/where-to-go.md

 ## Important for every project

 * Clear file structure for your project
-* At least consider reproducibility of your work
+* At least consider the possibility that someone, maybe you may want to reproduce your work
+    * Can you do something (small) to make it easier?
+    * If you have ideas, but no time: add an issue to your repository; maybe someone else wants to help.

 ## Workflow tools will maybe make sense in the future